saranaweera/beautiful-jekyll/aboutme.md

 What else do you need?

-I am generally an easy going person with an islander mentality.
-My wife and I are avid travellers, and love exploring and experiencing cultures across the globe.
+I am generally an easy going person with an innate curiousity for new skills and experiences.
+My wife and I are avid travellers, and love exploring and experiencing different cultures across the globe.

-### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.